siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 	BBB | Beaglebone Black.
 The single-board computer located on the left of the test rig.
 See details below AVRISP | The blue Atmel programmer connected to the BBB.
-It has a USB connector and a programming header TESTER | The large blue board with four mounting standoffs, 18 pogo pins, and the wired motor and power connectors DUT POWER | The DUT power switch is located on the right hand side of the test rig
+It has a USB connector and a programming header TESTER | The large blue board with four mounting standoffs, 18 pogo pins, and the wired motor and power connectors DUT POWER | The switch that supplies power to the DUT is located on the right hand side of the test rig

 BeagleBone Black (BBB) Details